When Wall Street Analysts (Seemingly) Get It Right

 As investment opportunities, these four time periods are only distantly related, if at all.
 Whether a stock attracts a high-frequency trader has little to do with its day-trading profitability, which is at best indirectly connected with its short-term merits, which diverge from its long-term value.
 In short (so to speak), each time period’s investors evaluate different evidence, for different purposes.
 What they learn does not cross their time period’s boundaries.

-This argument is built upon the same assumptions that underlie "Trading Ideas" and thus should not be overstated.
-Much work must yet be done to validate the concept that altering the time horizon affects the chance of one’s investment success and that the best opportunities, arising from the orchards less visited, are found with short-term trades.
+Wrapping Up This argument is built upon the same assumptions that underlie "Trading Ideas" and thus should not be overstated.
+Much work must yet be done to validate the concept that altering the time horizon affects the chance of one's investment success and that the best opportunities, arising from the orchards less visited, are found with short-term trades.
 But the notion is believable.
 It obeys a certain logic, and it aligns with observed stock market behavior.

 As investment hypotheses go, one could do a lot worse.